-Halsey Says She Was "Shot, Gassed And Antagonized" By Police During Weekend Protest
+Halsey Reveals She Was "Shot, Gassed And Antagonized" By Police During Protest

 Over the weekend, Halsey attended a couple of protests in California to support the Black Lives Matter movement.
 Here's what she shared about her experiences online!